 Richmond, Virginia 23220

-How Much Does a Virginia Auto Dealer Bond Cost?
+How Much Does a Vermont Auto Dealer Bond Cost?

-How do You Get a Virginia Auto Dealer Bond?
+How Do I Renew My Virginia Auto Dealer Bond?

 Virginia auto dealer bonds must be renewed at the same time that the auto dealer license renews.
 Regardless of when your renewal date occurs, you’ll receive a renewal reminder from the surety company; that way, you won’t risk invalidating your bond.